ankush91/Rtce/README.md

 As such we are confident in our server/client handling messages and ensuring they follow the DFA and when not following the DFA they respond accordingly.

+For this implementation we have a fixed maximum number of sections and length of section.
+Exceeding these will cause an error due to implementation.

 What we did not attempt is sending random values for fields or sending out of range data, such that the message itself may be a valid DFA transition, but the data inside the message may cause an out of bounds check or other exception.